SonQBChau/sonqbchau.github.io/_posts/2023-01-29-install-windows-steam-deck.md

 ## Ubuntu Installation

 If you install Ubuntu the normal way, it will prompted to select boot options every time you start up your Steam Deck.
-To avoid this issue, you can disable the ESP flag during the installation process.
+To avoid this issue, disable the ESP flag during the installation process.
 Here are the steps:

 - Create a live USB Ubuntu by downloading [Ubuntu ISO](https://ubuntu.com/download/desktop) and [Etcher](https://etcher.balena.io/)
 - Plug both live USB and the empty drive into Steam Deck